SomMeri/grunt-zip-to-crx/README.md

 ```

 #### Crx From One Zip File - Alternative
 If the `dest` ends with slash `/`, plugin will treat it as a directory. .crx file name is guessed from input .zip file name.
-This generates output file as the previous configuration:
+This generates the same output file as the previous configuration:
 ```js
 grunt.initConfig({
   zip_to_crx: {